-This is a very simple, classic cranberry sauce recipe.
+This is a very simple, classic homemade cranberry sauce recipe.
 It’s sweet (but not overly sweet) and tart with a little touch of lemon that I think makes all the difference.
 It takes all of 3 minutes of active preparation time and 20 minutes on the stove – very low maintenance!

 I tried store bought cranberry sauce once many years ago and it turned me right off it.
 It just tasted like….jam.
 I may as well have slathered my turkey with strawberry jam!